If you’re going out for a weekend camping trip, chances are you’re going to want great food and cold drinks. These just go hand in hand with camping.

 Once your cooler is icy cold, dump out the water and the ice used to pre-cool the cooler.
 You’re ready for the food and ice!
 We’re going to pack this thing perfectly so you can keep your food cold throughout your entire camping trip.

 Pack the cooler with layers.

 At this point, you have frozen foods in your freezer, cold foods and drinks in your refrigerator, and a pre-chilled cooler ready to go.

 It’s time to pack it all up and get ready to go!

 Start by packing in frozen goods first.
-You’ll want those frozen hamburgers at the bottom of the cooler.
+You’ll want those frozen hamburgers and steaks at the bottom of the cooler.
 Why?
 Because cold air sinks.
 Sure, we’re talking a few inches difference, but we’re trying to squeeze every bit of performance out of our cooler.
 When you’re ready to thaw out an item, just move it to the top of the cooler a few hours before using it.

 Lastly, top it all off with your ice packs and bags of ice.
 Be sure to evenly distribute the ice across the top to keep it throughout the entire cooler.
 Allow the smaller pieces of ice to fall between the drinks so you get lower levels of ice as well.

 Keep the cooler closed as much as possible.

 When you’re out enjoying your weekend camping trip, you’ll find yourself digging into the chilled cooler throughout your stay.
 However, try to make as few dips into the cooler as possible.